Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

 GPU-enabled VMs.
 If not specified, Batch Shipyard will automatically download the driver for the `vm_size` specified.
   * `nvidia_driver` property contains the following required members:
     * `source` is the source url to download the driver.
+This should be the silent-installable driver package.
 * (optional) `additional_node_prep_commands` is an array of additional commands to execute on the compute node host as part of node preparation.
 This can be empty or omitted.